 Pamela teaches Classical Ballet, Pointe, Story Ballet, and Adult Ballet.

-Elizabeth teaches Jazz, Musical Theater, Preschool Jazz/Tap and is the Competition Team Manager.
+Liz teaches Jazz, Musical Theater and is the Competition Manager.

 Donald Aversa was born and raised in New York, where he started dancing at 11 years old.
 He quickly excelled in dance because of his love for it.
 Shortly after joining dance he started competing, and not to long after that he was winning numerous 1st place overall, and title at several competitions, and even on a national level.